 A Pure Sine inverter must have USB ports when I’m camping or in an RV or cabin.
-Kids like to play games and watch TV, and I need them for my laptop and phone.
+Kids like to play games and watch TV; I need them for my laptop and phone.

 Most modern inverters have safety features, with two critical features being surge protection and temperature control.

-When deciding on the best 1000-watt inverter for you high voltage, voltage overload, short-circuit protection, etc., are all safety features to consider.
+When deciding on the best 1000-watt inverter for you, high voltage, voltage overload, short-circuit protection, etc., are all safety features.

 Size is dependent on where you put the inverter.
 Are you squeezing it into a small, tight space in your car or boat?
 Do you have much more room in your truck or cabin?